 - Liquids & gels

 - If you are not enrolled already, learn more here

 - Let Spirit know:

-- Customers need to let Spirit know of their TSA Precheck enrollment prior to travel.
+- Guests need to let Spirit know of their TSA Precheck enrollment prior to travel.

 - For new reservations, the TSA Precheck Known Traveler Number can be added during the booking process.

 For existing reservations, this can be done via “Manage Travel” here.
 You may also add your KTN (Known Traveler Number) and redress number during online check-in.

 - TSA Precheck can be accessed with all Spirit boarding passes.
 Look for the TSA Precheck indicator on your boarding pass.
 At the airport, head to the TSA Precheck security area.